ZamanHabib0/nodejs-jwt-authentication/README.md

 ```bash
 npm run dev
 ```
-The server will start on `http://localhost:5000`.
+The server will start on `http://localhost:8080`.

 ### 5. Test the Endpoints
 You can use Postman or a similar tool to test the following endpoints:
 - **POST /api/auth/register** – User registration
 - **POST /api/auth/login** – User login with JWT token
 - **GET /api/protected** – Access protected route with valid token
+- **GET /auth/google** – Initiates Google login flow
+- **GET /auth/google/callback** – Handles Google authentication callback

 ### 6. Nodemailer for OTP Verification (Optional)
-To enable email-based OTP verification, make sure you configure your email service (e.g., Gmail or SMTP) in the `.env` file.
+To enable email-based OTP verification, configure your email service (e.g., Gmail or SMTP) in the `.env` file.
 The OTP will be sent when a new user registers.

 ## License
 This project is open-source and licensed under the MIT License.

 ---

-This description includes a step-by-step guide for setting up and running the project.
+This version includes the Google authentication setup alongside JWT authentication.
+Let me know if you need further adjustments!